 NPPA, WPJA, FPJA professional affiliations / CA drivers license / U.S. citizen passport / liability Insurance / English & Spanish

-Alameda Sun, Amanda Palmer, American Red Cross, Amnesty International, Bless by Bless Couture, Boston Philharmonic Orchestra, The Cambrian, Chan Zuckerberg Initiative, Coleman Advocates for Children and Youth, Compassion & Choices, Cormac McCarthy, Foster's Daily Democrat, Harvard University, Independent Television Service, Life Is Good Kids Foundation, National Park Foundation, The Noise, Oakland Literacy Coalition, The Oracle, Portsmouth Magazine, Pretty Instant, The Princess Project, SLO Magazine, Smule, Swervedriver, Stitch Fix, Susa Ventures, Unique Thai, The Wire, and Yankee Magazine.
+Alameda Sun, Amanda Palmer, American Red Cross, Amnesty International, Bless by Bless Couture, Boston Philharmonic Orchestra, The Cambrian, Chan Zuckerberg Initiative, Coleman Advocates for Children and Youth, Compassion & Choices, Cormac McCarthy, Foster's Daily Democrat, Harvard University, Independent Television Service, John Burton Advocates for Youth, Life Is Good Kids Foundation, National Park Foundation, The Noise, Oakland Literacy Coalition, The Oracle, Portsmouth Magazine, Pretty Instant, The Princess Project, SLO Magazine, Smule, Swervedriver, Stitch Fix, Susa Ventures, Unique Thai, The Wire, and Yankee Magazine.

 2017 Nobel Peace Prize Forum in Oslo, Biltmore Hotel - Miami, Boston City Hall, USF Contemporary Art Museum in Tampa, Silvermine Guilds Art Gallery in New Canaan, Tampa Bay Public Library System, University of California - Berkeley, The Wine Gallery in Brookline, and Ybor City Historical Museum.